dataform-co/dataform/content/docs/dataform-web/scheduling/index.md

 Schedules are created as part of an [environment](scheduling/environments).

 1. Navigate to your `environments.json` file
-2. Click `Edit` on the environment in which the schedule should run (by default you will only have a single `production` environment)
+2. Click `Create new schedule` on the environment in which the schedule should run (by default you will only have a single `production` environment)
-3. Click `Create new schedule`
-4. Enter your schedule's settings
+3. Enter your schedule's settings
-5. Commit your changes to `environments.json` and push these to `master`
+4. Commit your changes to `environments.json` and push these to `master`

 ## View past runs